 What is Mississippi Pot Roast?

-As we’ve discussed, what makes this pot roast uniquely a Mississippi pot roast is the ranch and pepperoncini which totally pack a flavor punch you’ll just love.
+As we’ve discussed, the ranch and pepperoncini make this pot roast unique which pack a flavor punch you’ll love.

 - pepperoncini juice

 - Au Jus gravy mix packet

 Cooking Mississippi Pot Roast In The Instant Pot

 - Heat vegetable oil in your Instant Pot using the SAUTE mode.

 - Slice the chuck roast into 3 or 4 pieces and brown them in the pot for 10 minutes, adding more oil if needed.